Leo McLoone: Senior

 Frustrated at the lack of regular play, McLoone departed from the county team in 2017.
 He headed stateside.
 Manager Declan Bonner convinced him to return for 2018.
-Though initially thought doubtful for the National Football League opener against Kerry, McLoone started and completed most of the game before making way for Jason McGee late on.
+But he would not be a regular starter, in was to be his last two years of inter-county play.
+Though initially thought doubtful for the National Football League opener against Kerry, McLoone started and completed most of the game, before making way for Jason McGee late on.
 He also started the six remaining fixtures against Galway, Dublin, Kildare, Tyrone, Monaghan and Mayo.

 McLoone started the final as Donegal secured the 2018 Ulster Senior Football Championship.

 McLoone made a late substitute appearance against Clare in the opening fixture of the 2019 National Football League in Ennis.
 He then made substitute appearances in the fixtures against Meath, Tipperary and Fermanagh.
 He started the fifth, sixth and seventh fixtures against Armagh, Cork and Kildare.
 It was during this competition that McLoone made his 100th senior appearance for Donegal.
 Following his 101st appearance in the next match (against Armagh, which was also his first start of the season), he was presented with an honour to commemorate his achievement.
 Donegal qualified for the National Football League Division 2 final and McLoone started the game as Donegal defeated Meath to win the title.
 McLoone collected his fifth and final Ulster SFC in 2019, appearing as a substitute in the final against Cavan.
 He decided to retire from inter-county football at the age of 30 at the end of the 2019 season, but this only became public knowledge much later (though manager and teammates were aware).
 Declan Bonner confirmed McLoone had retired while speaking at a press event on 25 January 2020 ahead of Donegal's second National Football League game of the season, away to Meath.
 He made 109 appearances for his county.

-Coaching
+Coaching career

 While still playing with Donegal, McLoone was involved with the Naomh Conaill management team.

 In March 2021, Donegal announced him as part of Gary Duffy's under-20 management team.

 In November 2022, McLoone succeeded Duffy as Donegal under-20 team manager.